What is a POS integration?

 - Common integrations

-- Important points to understand
+- Important points to understand about every POS integration

-- How do integrations work?
+- How do POS integrations work?

-Back office/ till integration
+Back office/ POS integration

 - Your back office hub automatically sends stock and product information to your till